PhoenixTales/phoenix-docs/_includes/nav.md

 ### Appendix

 1. Promotion
+	1. Media
 		* Screenshots
 		* Teasers & Trailers
+		* Artworks & Wallpapers
+		* Fanart
-	* Press
+	2. Press
-2. Devblog
+	3. Devblog
 		* Making of PhoenixTales
 		* The Team behind Phoenix
 		* Creating the ASCII Art
-3. Essays
+	4. Essays
 		1. Phoenix & the Rescue of Design
 		2. Behind the Eyes of Elliot
 		3. Art and the Demonic Threat
 		4. The Return of the Design
-4. Inspirations
+2. Inspirations
-5. Credits
+3. Credits

 <p class="doc-pdf">